Varuzhan-Margaryan/yolo-gui-docs/README.md

 # Yolo GUI app

-This app can train, evaluate and inference models such yolov4, yolov4-tiny, yolov3 and yolov3-tiny.
+This app can train, evaluate and inference models such as yolov4, yolov4-tiny, yolov3 and yolov3-tiny.

 The app consists of 3 parts Training, Evaluation, Inference.